 Maintaining a clear complexion is never an easy task.
-One day you’re face is blemish-free and the next, a bright red zit is in the middle of your forehead.
-While there are many reasons why you might be experiencing a breakout, have no fear, our skin-care experts, Dr. Dhaval Bhanusali, board-certified dermatologist and Jamie Steros, medical esthetician and SkinCeuticals ambassador, are here to answer your most pressing questions.
-Ahead, find out how long it actually takes for a pimple to surface, plus what to do when a pimple is ready to pop.
+One day your face is blemish-free and the next, a bright red pimple is in the middle of your forehead.
+While there are many reasons why you might be experiencing a breakout, have no fear, our skin-care experts Dr. Dhaval Bhanusali, board-certified dermatologist, and Jamie Steros, medical esthetician and SkinCeuticals ambassador, are here to answer your most pressing questions.
+Ahead, find out how long it actually takes for a zit to surface, plus what to do when a pimple is ready to pop.

 Why Do Breakouts Form?

 Clogged Pores: According to Dr. Bhanusali, pimples and breakouts can occur “due to the accumulation of debris in a pore.”
 Clogged pores can be caused by a number of culprits, but one of the main factors is excess oil.
 “The oil acts almost like a glue,” he says, “combining pollutants and dead skin cells in a mixture that clogs the pore.”
 This explains why oily and acne-prone skin types tend to go hand-in-hand.

 Excessive Face Washing: Washing your face is a great way to keep your skin’s surface clean, but doing it too often can actually make things worse.
 If you experience oily skin, it’s important to find a balance when washing your face.
 You will want to cleanse your complexion of the excess oil but not strip it completely, as this may result in increased oil production.
 We recommend using blotting papers throughout the day to soak up the slick of shine that may appear mid-day.